 Lab of Ornithology, College of Agriculture and Life Sciences

-- Bachelor’s degree in computer science or related field, and a minimum of 1year of programming experience or equivalent combination.
+- Bachelor’s degree in computer science or related field, and 3-5 years programming experience or equivalent.

 - One year experience writing SQL.